jedld/pretentious/README.md

 Computers are bad at mind reading (for now) and they don't really know your expectation of "correctness", as such it assumes your code is correct and can only use equality based matchers.
-It can also only reliably match primitive data types and hashs and arrays to degree.
-More complex expectations are unfortunately left for the human to resolve.
+It can also only reliably match primitive data types and hashs and arrays to a degree.
+More complex expectations are unfortunately left for the humans to resolve.

-Also do note that it tries its best to determine how your fixtures are created, as well as the types of your parameters and does so by figuring out the components that your object needs.
+Also do note that it tries its best to determine how your fixtures are created, as well as the types of your parameters and does so by figuring out (recursively) the components that your object needs.
 Failure can happen during this process.

 Finally, Limit this gem for test environments only.